 The winter in Christchurch is said to have been particularly hash this year and it even snowed three times in the city.
 The Alps in the distance (the peaks are about 40 miles away) are covered with snow.
 The weather is only now beginning to get nice with warm days, but cool nights.
 People remind me that New Zealand is a small island in a big ocean and the temperature depends heavily on the direction of the wind.
 Winds from the west have come across the Alps and are usually warm.
 Winds from the south are coming from Antarctica and needless to say, bring cool temperatures.

-One last thing to mention is the drinking water in Christchurch.
+Christchurch.
 It is fantastic.
 I was surprised to hear that it comes directly out of the ground without any sort of treatment.
 There is no chlorine taste or smell.
 People tell me that it is a joy to come back to Christchurch to drink the water after traveling to other parts of the island where the water has the chlorine taste.
 There is a beautiful botanical garden outside of my flat and the Avon River runs about 100 feet from my front door.
 It is amazing to walk along the river because although it is quickly flowing, it is absolutely crystal clear.
 You can see straight to the bottom where the plants are waving in the strong current.

 Cheers,